abcpaem/tdd-mars-rover-kata/README.md

   - Turning right (R).
   - Turning left (L).
   - Moving forward (M).
-- In the following 3 cases we will stop moving the Rover and await for some input from the user, which can be another Rover's Position or program termination:
+- In the following 3 cases the Rover will stop moving and await for some input from the user, which can be another Rover's Position or program termination:
   - If the moving instruction is not recognised.
-  - If there is a risk of collision when the Rover is moving.
-If this case then the Rover will be moved back to its previous position.
+  - If there is a risk of collision when the Rover is trying to move forward.
   - If there are no more instructions for moving the Rover.
 - As you can see in the diagram above, the program will keep in a loop of moving Rovers until the user decides to stop the navigation.
 - By the way, I could have drawn a UML Activity diagram instead of a Flowchart diagram, but as there is no concurrency in the system and the colourful flowchart diagram is easier to grasp on the eyes of a non-technical stakeholder, that is why.